ngxson/gh-runner-macos/README.md

 A Python orchestrator runs as root.
 It polls the GitHub API for queued workflow runs, and for each job it:

 1. Creates a temporary macOS user (`ghr_NNNNN`, non-admin, no sudo)
-2. Hard-links the runner binary into that user's home directory
+2. Hard-links the runner binary into that user's job directory
 3. Fetches a single-use JIT registration token from GitHub
 4. Runs the GitHub Actions runner as that user
 5. Deletes the user and all their files when the job exits